Broken Function Level Authorization

 3. Secure API Design Practices

-When designing APIs, developers should ensure that all endpoints incorporate proper authorization checks.
+Developers should ensure that all endpoints incorporate proper authorization checks when designing APIs.
 This includes validating user roles and permissions before executing any function.

 4. Code Reviews and Static Analysis